umass-compsci-220/public-materials/resources/homework/EDITING.md

 > Lint, or a linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.
 The term originates from a Unix utility that examined C language source code.

-Homework assignments will require that you do not have any linter errors.
-To check your linter warnings, run the `npm run lint` command in a terminal.
+Homework assignments may require that you do not have any linter warnings.
+To check your linter warnings, use the `npm run lint` command in a terminal.
 It will produce output detailing where and how your code could improve.

 If you do not understand what the warning means, Googling its name may help ("@typescript-eslint/no-unused-vars").